Do Go On - 369 - The Night Witches

 Yeah.

-According to Holland, for more than 2,000 applications,
+According to Holland, from more than 2,000 applications,

 she selected around 400 women for each of the three units,